 Breast cancer can develop at any age, but the risk of developing it increases as women get older.
-While 5% to 10% of breast cancers are related to an inherited defect in one of two breast cancer genes (BRCA1 or BRCA2), the majority of cases develop for reasons we do not yet understand.
-As a general rule, some of those at higher risk of developing breast cancer include women:
+The majority of cases develop for reasons we do not yet understand.
+Some of those at higher risk of developing breast cancer include women:

 - With close relatives (mother, sister, aunt) who have had the disease

 - Who have had a cancer in the other breast